-If a model region undergoes wetting and drying during a simulation, instability of the helical flow model can occur due to the rapid changes in stream line curvature.
+If a model region undergoes wetting and drying during a simulation, the resulting streamline curvature will often be difficult to define and therefore irregular.
 Helical flow in shallow areas is rarely important for morphological development.
-As such, in specific grid points where instabilities occur and where helical flow is unimportant it is recommended that a is set to zero.
+As such, in specific grid points where instabilities occur and where helical flow is unimportant it is recommended that calibration factor $\alpha$ is set to zero.